What is Veterinary Medical Manipulation/Chiropractic?

 Veterinary Medical Manipulation (VMM) is similar to a chiropractic adjustment performed by a Doctor of Chiropractic (DC) in humans.
 It is a mode of therapy that involves the manipulation and adjustment of the spine and other joints in animals and is performed by a trained and certified Doctor of Veterinary Medicine (DVM).
 The health of cartilage, muscles and nerves is dependent upon normal motion.
 If a joint becomes restricted in its motion or jammed, this often affects the nerves in nearby areas which, in turn, interrupts messages to the rest of the body, leading to pain and loss of function in other areas.

-What are signs that my pet may need Veterinary Medical Manipulation?
+What are signs that my pet may need Veterinary Chiropractic?

 • Abnormal gait or undefined lameness